 After taking a spill down these stairs a couple years ago, I wasn’t sure if this project would make the list.
 But, I have to blame my carelessness, right?!
 Going from dingy carpet to beautiful hardwood stairs with white risers really transformed this space.

-Trim and Doors
+Trim and Door Installation

 After finishing our basement in shaker style trim and doors, we decided to do the same on our main floor.
 (Wish I could snap my fingers and have our upper level finished as well!)
 The slate floors we installed throughout the laundry room, powder room and entryway were a big improvement from the ugly linoleum!